Master of Architecture

 Credit Hours: 57 credits hours, recommended path 2 years

 Path B is for applicants who hold a Bachelor of Science in Architecture degree or the equivalent from an accredited college or university.

-A minimum of 54 credit hours is required for the thesis option or 57 for the design thesis and advanced studio options.
+A minimum of 57 credit hours is required for the Path B program.

-Students desiring a second professional degree may apply for advanced standing in the Path B Program.
+Students with a five-year professional undergraduate architecture degree who are desiring a second professional degree may apply for advanced standing in the Path B Program.

 Path C is for applicants who hold a five-year professional degree in architecture (B.Arch) or a four-year degree in architecture and acceptable professional experience including registration.

-Thirty credit hours are required of student s in Path C with thesis while 33 hours will be required of students with design thesis or advanced studio options.
+Thirty credit hours are required of student a in Path C with thesis while 33 hours will be required of students with design thesis or advanced studio options.